Disease Guide ·Lordosis ·2026

 Lordosis Coverage Basics

-Coverage for lordosis is complex because it's typically a congenital condition present from birth.
-If the condition is identified before enrollment, it's pre-existing and won't be covered.
-If it's discovered after enrollment and your policy covers congenital conditions, diagnosis and treatment should be covered.
+Lordosis is typically a congenital condition present from birth.
+If identified before enrollment, it's pre-existing and excluded.
+Discovered after enrollment: policies covering congenital conditions cover diagnosis and treatment.
 The key is whether your policy includes congenital condition coverage.

 Red flag · Pre-existing